haseeb-heaven/asset-generator/README.md

 ## Features

-* Generate OpenAI images with the provided prompt text
+* Generate AI images with the provided prompt text
-* Save OpenAI-generated images
-* Clear OpenAI-generated images
+* Save and Clear generated images
 * Search for images on Bing using the provided search query
+* Generate AI-generated images using **DeepAI's** text-to-image API
+* Generate AI-generated images using **DALL-E's** text-to-image API
 * Modular code structure for easy maintenance and expansion
 * The OpenAI section of the tool allows users to generate images using the DALL-E API.
 This API uses a neural network to generate images based on user prompts.
 Users can enter a text prompt and the neural network will generate an image based on that prompt.
 * The tool also includes a Bing Image Search section, which allows users to search for images on the internet using the Bing Search API.
 Users can enter a search query and the tool will display a list of images related to that query.
-* The Bing Image Search section also includes the ability to save images to the user's local filesystem.
+* The **DeepAI's** Image generate section also includes the ability to save images to the user's local filesystem.
 This can be useful for collecting a set of images for use in a project.
 * The tool includes error handling and validation for user inputs, so if the user enters an invalid prompt or search query, they will be notified with a message.
 * The code is modular and organized into different files for each section of the tool.
 This makes it easy to modify or extend the tool in the future.